-Recreational weed is not legal in Ohio; hence, residents cannot purchase adult-use marijuana in the state.
-However, with medical marijuana legalized, patients aged 18 or older may enter dispensaries to purchase medical cannabis.
+Medical marijuana patients aged 18 or older may enter dispensaries to purchase medical cannabis.
 Minors may have their designated caregivers enter dispensaries to purchase medical cannabis on their behalf.
+To buy recreational marijuana in Ohio, you must be 21 years or older.

 If the state finds you guilty of possessing marijuana with intent to distribute, and the amount possessed is equal to or higher than the bulk amount but less than 5 times the bulk amount, the charge will be increased to aggravated drug trafficking.
 This is a third-degree felony punishable by up to five years imprisonment and a $10,000 fine.